 “I’m sorry,” he said, voice shaking.
 “But if they light the fireworks and that engine turns over, your daughter will—”

-It swung once in the dock light and caught against Vittoria’s bracelet.
+It swung once in the lantern light and struck against Vittoria’s bracelet with a tiny metallic click.

 Both of them looked down.

-Thin blue enamel ran down its edge.
+Thin blue enamel along one edge.

-For one impossible second, the dock disappeared.
+For one impossible second, the dock vanished.

-Just a workshop from years ago, all hot iron and engine oil and Matteo laughing while Paolo Serra held up two fresh-cut steel anchors and said, “If the sea takes one of us, the other half still knows the way home.”
+Just a workshop from years ago, all metal dust and engine oil and young men still poor enough to make promises with their hands instead of their lawyers.
+Matteo laughing.
+Paolo Serra holding up two fresh-cut steel anchors and saying, If the sea takes one of us, the other half will still know the way home.

 Only two had ever been made.